 In some cases, the nerves that control penile erection can be saved with nerve-sparing surgery.
 However, this may not be possible in men with large tumors or tumors that are very close to the nerves.

-Possible problems after prostate cancer surgery include the following:
+Possible problems after prostate cancer surgery include:

 Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
 There are different types of radiation therapy: